Ding-a-dong: Eurovision

 On 26 February 1975, "Dinge dong" –the original Dutch version of "Ding-a-dong"– competed in the of the Nationaal Songfestival, the national final organized by Nederlandse Omroep Stichting (NOS) to select its song and performer for the of the Eurovision Song Contest.
 The song won the three-song competition, so it became the for Eurovision.
 Once selected, it was performed by the three competing acts: Albert West, Debbie, and Teach-In.
 Teach-In received more points than their rivals, so they became the performers for Eurovision.
 Teach-In then recorded the song in Dutch –as "Dinge-dong"–, English –as Ding-a-dong–, and German –as "Ding ding-a-dong".

 On 22 March 1975, the Eurovision Song Contest was held at Sankt Eriks-Mässan in Stockholm hosted by Sveriges Radio (SR), and broadcast live throughout the continent.
 Teach-In performed in English "Ding-a-dong" (Note: During broadcast, it was introduced in the onscreen titles as "Ding dinge dong") first on the evening preceding 's "That's What Friends Are For" by The Swarbriggs.
 Harry van Hoof conducted the live orchestra in the performance of the Dutch entry.

 At the close of voting, it had received 152 points, placing first in a field of nineteen, winning the contest.
 The song was the first winner under the current Eurovision voting system whereby each country awards scores of 1–8, 10, and 12.

-Teach-In and the songwriters arriving at Schipol Airport after Eurovision.
+Teach-In and the songwriters arriving at Schiphol Airport after Eurovision.